Thundergrid149/Thundergrid-Installer-Instructions/Etrel Load Guard Troubleshooting.md

 The `LG` should have a GREEN dot next to it if it is connected successfully.
 ***

-# Other Load Guard Installation Tips & Checks:
+# Other Load Guard Installation Tips & Checks
+## CT Clamp Orientation
+The CT clamps for the Load Guard have to be orientated in the correct direction for the load management system to work.

-* The CT clamps have an arrow inside of them.
-They should be facing the direction of the current it is reading
+The CT clamps have an arrow inside of them.
+This should be facing the same direction as the flow of power.

+The Load Guard should be reading a positive value when power is been drawn from the building.
+This can be checked in the service menu next to the Load Guard status.
+You should see a positive number next to the Load Guard status.

-* The length of the CTs can not be extended beyond the length of the factory wire lengths
+Please note, that the length of the CTs can not be extended beyond the length of the factory wire lengths.